7 Strategies for Making the Most of Brown’s Video Introduction

 Tip No. 2- Speak clearly

-While you do not have to rehearse or memorize a specific speech for your video, it is really important to speak clearly and annunciate so that you can be sure that the viewer can understand what you’re saying.
+While you do not have to rehearse or memorize a specific speech for your video, it is essential to speak clearly and annunciate so that you can be sure that the viewer can understand what you’re saying.

 Tip No. 3 – Film in landscape orientation

-As many of us are used to taking selfie pictures or videos with our phones, you may be inclined to shoot the video vertically, however, it is definitely a better idea to shoot using landscape – or horizontal – orientation.
-Even if you are shooting your video using your phone (which is totally acceptable), the viewer will likely be watching it on a computer screen.
+As many of us are used to taking selfie pictures or videos with our phones, you may be inclined to shoot the video vertically.
+However, it is better to shoot using landscape – or horizontal – orientation.
+The viewer will likely watch it on a computer screen even if you are hitting your video using your phone (which is acceptable).
 Shooting for their benefit is ideal.

 Tip No. 4 – Focus on your personality and share your passions

 On top of that, think about discussing your other passions that you didn’t get to discuss in your application.
 Do you love to read?
-Have you spent hours of time volunteering in your community?
-Really anything under the sun that gets you excited and engaged can be a topic that you touch on during your video introduction.
+Have you spent hours volunteering in your community?
+Anything under the sun that gets you excited and engaged can be a topic you discuss during your video introduction.

 Tip No. 5 – Try to tell a story and be creative

-When students don’t really know where to begin with their video introduction for Brown, they run the risk of simply listing things that they care about.
-Even if those things are truly special and unique, the delivery runs the serious risk of being bored.
-Instead, try to find a way to tell a story that sucks the viewer in and keeps them engaged for the full duration of the video.
+When students don’t know where to begin with their video introduction for Brown, they risk simply listing things they care about.
+Even if those things are extraordinary and unique, the delivery attempts boredom.
+Instead, try to find a way to tell a story that sucks the viewer in and keeps them engaged for the entire video duration.

-Tell a story about life event that had a big impact on your life.
-Talk about your family’s history, culture, or religion and how that played a role in who you are today.
-Talk about a big dream that you hope to one day accomplish and what you’ve done to prepare yourself for ultimately achieving that goal.
+Tell a story about a life event that significantly impacted your life.
+Talk about your family’s history, culture, or religion and how that affected who you are today.
+Talk about a big dream you hope to one day accomplish and what you’ve done to prepare yourself to achieve that goal.

-Moreover, you have to remember that the admissions committee at Brown received tens of thousands of admissions per year, and finding a way to present yourself and your video in a creative way is the best shot that you have to stand out from the crowd.
+Moreover, you have to remember that the admissions committee at Brown receives tens of thousands of admissions per year, and finding a way to present yourself and your video creatively is the best shot that you have to stand out from the crowd.

 Tip No. 6 – Plan out your video ahead of time

-While you don’t want to rehearse your video and risk making it sound stale and boring, you do want to have a general plan for what your video will look like.
-Consider breaking up your clips of talking to the camera with footage or you doing the activities that you discuss in your video.
-This also gives you the chance to break up what you’re saying into different bits so that you can speak more naturally and not worry about messing up your “lines.”
+While you don’t want to rehearse your video and risk making it sound stale and boring, you want to have a general plan for your video’s appearance.
+Consider breaking up your clips of talking to the camera with footage or doing the activities you discuss in your video.
+This also allows you to break up what you’re saying into different bits to speak more naturally and not worry about messing up your “lines.”

 Tip No. 7 – Consider including close captions

 Finally, you may want to consider including close captions to improve the understandability of your video.
-This is especially true if you are worried about the quality of the audio of your video.
+This is especially true if you are worried about your video’s audio quality.
 On top of that, it doesn’t hurt that close captions make your video more inclusive!

 How to make the most of your video profile?